 I was crazy about magazines as a teenager.
 I had tons of magazines on a variety of topics, technology, science, literature, stories and what not.
 But things changed gradually as I become more accustomed to reading on the internet.

 I still consume a lot of information from my favorite websites and through social media, but it is not the same as reading magazines.
-A few weeks back I came across a print edition of Wired magazine while I was waiting for an appointment.
+Rarely, I come across printed editions of a magazine that interests me.

 Intended audience ranges from beginners to advanced Linux users.
 It is available only in English.

 The magazine is available in both print and digital format.
-Print format of the magazine also includes a 4Gb DVD.
+You can subscribe to the magazine as well.

 Price depends on several factors such as the format of the magazine, country of residence and subscription duration.
 For people outside the UK, there are shipping charges for the print version.